 1. Jewish mother (Eugenia Ginzburg), non-Jewish father.

 2. See, e.g., The Cambridge Companion to Cervantes, edited by Anthony Cascardi (Cambridge University Press, Cambridge, 2002, p.4).
 Writing of Cervantes' parents Rodrigo de Cervantes and Leonor de Cortinas, Cascardi states in the Introduction: "While the family may have had some claim to nobility they often found themselves in financial straits.
 Moreover, they were almost certainly of converso origin, that is, converts to Catholicism of Jewish ancestry."
-While this view is now very widely held, it has not yet been definitively established.

 3. Jewish father, non-Jewish mother.